Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 Pain Point/Concerns

 * People sometimes fail to consider what I want because I can't verbalise it for myself.
-* I'm afraid I might be excluded from fun activities because not everywhere is accessible.
+* I'm afraid I might be excluded from fun activities because I can't let them know when I want to take part
-* I love swimming but people are afraid that I might have a seizure in the pool so are reluctant to bring me.
+* I love swimming but people I'm anxious they wont know that in my new school

 Likes/Dislikes